-If you want more help in figuring out how many diapers to buy, check out the website called How Many Diapers.
+If you want more help in figuring out how many diapers to buy, check out the diaper calculator on the website called How Many Diapers.
 It was developed by a new dad of twins and utilizes the CDC growth charts to give you an estimate of how many diapers your baby will use.
 You can even enter your due date and a guess for the weight and go from there.
 It’s another helpful resource for giving you guidelines of how many diapers to stockpile.

 What brands of diapers should I buy?